sec-fortress/Practical-Ethical-Hacking-Notes/Active Directory/Logical Active Directory Components.md

 ![](https://i.imgur.com/kdCAfUs.png)

-2. Domains : **a collection of objects within a Microsoft Active Directory network
+2. Domains : could be defined as a collection of objects within a Microsoft Active Directory network. an example of a domain could be google.com, hackersploit.org etc, we need where to manage our objects (Printers and computers) that is where the domain comes in